 - General Emergency - A serious problem.
 Radiation could leak off the plant site.

 - Public safety officials will determine shelter locations in case of an evacuation and will respond to life threatening emergencies via 9-1-1 calls.

 What should you do?

-- Radio and TV stations will notify you if a radiological incident occurs.
-Stay tuned for information and instructions.
+- Radio and TV stations will provide information and instructions if a radiological incident occurs.

 - You may be required to evacuate or shelter-in-place.
 Be familiar with the procedure as outlined in the Hazardous Materials recommendations.